Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

          *
          * @param columnName The name of the column.
          *
-         * @result result1 True if the column exists.
+         * @result hasColumn True if the column exists.
          *
          * @example
          * pipeline example {